Alerting Overview

 Alerts built within the Primary Dashboard UI may not work as expected, a simple fix would be recreating this alert in the Hosted Graphite Alerts UI.

-Graphite alerts cannot properly trigger or resolve from null data.
+Unless your alert criteria is set to 'data is missing', Graphite alerts will not trigger or resolve from null data.
 Try wrapping your alerting metric in a Graphite function like transformNull() or keepLastValue().
 Also, if alerting metric reports intermittent data (for example, 1 datapoint every 10min), null values can be reported between each datapoint.
 If the alert criteria is set too low (for example, less than 10min), your alert might not resolve as expected.

 An alert’s state is not changed after the criteria is updated.
 So while your alert might move to the ‘healthy’ list in our UI, it will remain in a triggered state until new data resolves the alert naturally.
 If you are looking to quickly resolve an alert by updating the criteria, you could simply delete and recreate the alert.